AllianceSoftware/alliance-platform-py/packages/ap-dev/docs/installation.rst

 subdomain or tenant routing, and tell Django when the original browser request was HTTPS.
 Keep them in development settings, where Portless is the trusted proxy.

-Then verify the installation and start the environment:
+Provision the project dependencies, verify the complete setup, and start the environment:

 .. code-block:: bash